Elijah-Detilisi/Vision-3.0/README.md

 ## System Operations
 To start using VISION;
 - You first have to run the application and will be first greeted by the welcome window.
+You then have to click on the "START" button to activate the security feature

 ![alt text](https://github.com/Elijah-Detilisi/Vision-3.0/blob/master/Vision.GUI/Resources/Screenshots/1.PNG?raw=true)

-- You then have to click on the "START" button to activate the security feature.
+- After clicking on the "Start button", you will see the Surveillance window below; with visuals to warn people not touch your computer.

 ![alt text](https://github.com/Elijah-Detilisi/Vision-3.0/blob/master/Vision.GUI/Resources/Screenshots/2.PNG?raw=true)